- The Netherlands is a brainexchange-country in AI-research: the incoming and outgoing mobility of AI researchers is high and in balance.

 The first graph shows that the group of departing scientists for the Netherlands is largely made up of AI scientists who have been mobile before.
 Almost half of the departing scientists (47%) are AI scientists who previously came to the Netherlands from abroad.
 Besides the Netherlands, this only applies to the US (56%) and the UK (46%).

 If we look at the incoming scientists (second graph) we see just the opposite picture.
 Only 23% of them were previously settled in the Netherlands.
 This is higher for most countries: from 33% in Germany to 54% in India.
-Only in the US, the UK and France is this proportion lower.
+Only in the US, the UK and Canada is this proportion lower.
 This difference is mainly due to the high proportion of new arrivals in the Netherlands.
 The share of returnees in the total of AI scientists connected to a country is between 1.5 and 3% for almost all countries.

 Finally, the third graph sets the inflow against the outflow.
 This shows the balance between these two flows, which we discussed above.